Guusvanmeerveld/Dust-Mail/README.md

 </div>

-<h3 align="center">Dust Mail is an opensource, fast and elegant mail client.
-It is still in active development and currently only has support for imap, with planned support for pop3, smtp, jmap and even Protonmail.</h3>
+<p align="center">Dust Mail is an opensource, fast and elegant mail client.
+It is still in active development and currently only has support for imap, with planned support for pop3, smtp, jmap and even Protonmail.</p>

-<h3 align="center">Currently, to get started with Dust Mail, you must setup the server and download / setup a client.
-For more information about this setup process, please visit the <a href="https://github.com/Guusvanmeerveld/Dust-Mail/wiki">wiki</a>.</h3>
+<p align="center">Currently, to get started with Dust Mail, you must setup the server and download / setup a client.
+For more information about this setup process, please visit the <a href="https://github.com/Guusvanmeerveld/Dust-Mail/wiki">wiki</a>.</p>